bwt-dev/libbwt/README.md

 - `gap_limit` - the [gap limit](https://github.com/bwt-dev/bwt#gap-limit) for address import (defaults to 20)
 - `initial_import_size` - the chunk size to use during the initial import (defaults to 350)
 - `force_rescan` - force rescanning for historical transactions, even if the addresses were already previously imported (defaults to false)
+- `no_wait_sync` - don't wait for bitcoind to finish syncing up before importing addresses (useful with pruning for scanning during IBD, off by default)

 ### Authentication